demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-tag

 ***
-Returns a list of tags from panorama.
+Returns a list of tags from Panorama.

 #### Base Command